thecodejuicer/katacoda-scenarios/introToProgrammingPart2/intro.md

 Next, you will be introduced to some different data types and their purpose.

-The last part of this &quot;scenario&quot; will teach loops (doing a task multiple times).
-Another important concept in programming.

 ## Key Takeaways
 - Understand valid identifier use.
 - Learn some of the primitive Java data types.